Buffy has been changed by the spell that empowered all the potentials. Will she learn to live with those changes?Disclaimer:

 The only things here I can claim as my own is the specific order of words which follows (mostly forming coherent sentences).Spoilers:

 While perhaps not entirely necessary, reading Chosen

 Is always appreciated.
-Well considered theories/criticisms keep the imps well fed (and me unable to sleep until I write down their ideas).Raining Blood & Ashes
+Theories, questions and especially criticisms keep the imps well fed (and me unable to sleep until I write down their ideas).Raining Blood & Ashes

 Stepping out into the rain, the scent and bustle of a city once more surrounded her, comforting in its anonymity.
 She felt adrenaline begin to make its way into her veins as her senses took in the faint twinge of vampires chancing it outdoors as the clouds shielded them from the sun’s deadly face.

 In a city as old and large as this, with shadow-ridden side streets and a constant influx of unknown tourists, the undead population thrived.
 Shouldering the leather satchel that contained a few changes of clothes and her small but deadly collection of weaponry, Buffy set off into the City.
 Somehow managing to move silently through the streets despite the wet leather of her coat that whipped behind her in the wind.
 She purposefully strode towards the most concentrated area of vampires.

 She lowered her tight guard on the slayer power within, sending out a beacon announcing her presence to any non-human in the area.
 In a city that hadn’t seen a slayer in over a century, there would be many stupid vampires, both young and old afflicted with a fatal level of arrogance.
 Who believed too strongly in their own dominance to ignore the blatant challenge that she was sending out.